-Chidambaram’s petition against CBI custody not listed in SC
+Chidambaram’s plea against CBI rejected as infructuous by SC

-New Delhi, Aug 26: The Supreme Court was told that the new petition filed by P Chidambaram against the CBI has not yet been listed as yet.
+New Delhi, Aug 26: The Supreme Court has dismissed the Special Leave Petition filed by former union minister, P Chidambaram challenging the order of the Delhi High Court, which had rejected his anticipatory bail plea in the INX Media case.

-A new petition was filed challenging the CBI custody of the former union minister.
-The same was filed after the anticipatory bail plea became infructous after his arrest.
+The court observed that he could move for regular bail.
+Further the Bench also said that the court concerned could consider regular bail without being influenced by the orders passed by any court and as per the procedures of law.

 Chidambaram finds himself in more trouble as CBI digs out dirt on him